Translation-modulation invariant Banach spaces of ultradistributions: Translation-modulation invariant Banach spaces of ultradistributions

 \begin{corollary} Let $E$ be a DTMIB of class $*-\dagger$ .
 Then, \eqref{convmodule} and \eqref{mult} hold.
 Furthermore, the representations \eqref{convint1} and \eqref{multint1} are valid if interpreted as $E$-valued Pettis integrals. \end{corollary}

 We are also interested in the stability of TMIB and their duals under tensor products.
-So, the rest of this section discusses various methods to how construct TMIB on $\RR^{d_1+d_2}$ out of two TMIB on $\RR^{d_1}$ and $\RR^{d_2}$ as completed tensor products.
+So, the rest of this section discusses various methods how to construct TMIB on $\RR^{d_1+d_2}$ out of two TMIB on $\RR^{d_1}$ and $\RR^{d_2}$ as completed tensor products.
+Our next result makes use of the so-called approximation property, we refer to \cite[\S 43]{kothe2} and \cite[Section III.9]{Sch} for this concept.